seba--/hygienic-transformations/README.md

-4. As an optional step, we can calculate the name graph of the compiled program `p`, and then use the function `isCompiledHygienically` defined in `name::HygienicCorrectness` (of course before using it we need first import the module) to check whether the compilation is hygienic so as to decide whether we need call `nameFix`:
+4. As an optional step, we can calculate the name graph of the compiled program `p`, and then use the function `isCompiledHygienically` defined in `name::HygienicCorrectness` (of course before using it we need first import this module) to check whether the compilation is hygienic so as to decide whether we need call `nameFix`:

     ```